TheBraisgf/Cinema-Quiz/README.md

-# 📽️ Cinema Quiz 🎞️
+# 🎬 Cinema Quiz 2.0 | A New Trivia Experience

-Cinema Quiz is a movie trivia game created as the first project of the Hack A Boss coding bootcamp.
+"The game that tests your cinephile knowledge while bringing back the essence of classic arcade quizzes."

+🚀 Cinema Quiz has evolved from a simple bootcamp project to a fully improved movie trivia experience, with new mechanics, enhanced UI, sound effects, and a more dynamic challenge system.

 ## ❕Description